 The department has developed a ubiquitous computing environment, focusing on technology standards in hardware, software, and networking.
-The main strategic initiative has been the development of a Web-based curriculum for the individual programs of the Graduate School.
-The Web-based curriculum provides an organization framework for the digitized lectures and course materials of each program, educationoriented Web sites, schedules, collaborative discussions, and links to specialty content application.
+The main strategic initiative has been the development of a Web-based curriculum for the individual biomedical graduate programs.
+The Web-based curriculum provides an organization framework for the digitized lectures and course materials of each program, education-oriented Web sites, schedules, collaborative discussions, and links to specialty content application.